slingr-stack/chatgpt-package/README.md

 Before configuring the package you will need to create an account in OpenAI:
 [OpenAI login](https://platform.openai.com/signup?launch)

-Once you have your account you will be able to configure the endpoint.
+Once you have your account you will be able to configure the package.

 ### API Token